-At the same time, we need a way to reliably improve our site for our users in an anonymous way.
-You might notice that when you search DuckDuckGo, there may be an "
+At the same time, we need a way to reliably improve our products for our users in an anonymous way.
+There are a few methods we've developed to achieve this.

 We have developed these systems from scratch, instead of using third-party services, because of our privacy promise to never collect or share any personal information.
 We're proud to be able to improve our site for you in a completely anonymous way!

 If you have any concerns, please feel free to reach out to us directly at email@example.com.